datable-be/AI4C_ContentAnalysis/README.md

 #### HuggingFace

 Alternatively, one can use the [HuggingFace blip-vqa-base model](https://huggingface.co/Salesforce/blip-vqa-base), aka "BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation".
 This performs two steps.
-It first determines the main foreground images (hence setting `foreground_detection` to true is only useful if you want to crop to a user-specied region).
+It first determines the main foreground images (hence setting `foreground_detection` to true is only useful if you want to crop to a user-specified region).
 Next, it determines the colors in the image.

 ### Using local images